Bureaus and Offices

 The City Budget Office provides timely, accurate, and unfiltered information and analysis regarding budgeting, forecasting, and fiscal policy issues to the Mayor, Commissioners, City Auditor, City bureaus, and the public.

-The Council Clerk and Contracts Office administers City Council business, serves as the central repository for City contracts, and maintains City Charter and Code.
+The Council Clerk Office administers City Council business, serves as the central repository for City contracts and Portland Policy Documents, and maintains City Charter and Code.

 Our mission is to work collaboratively with our community and public safety partners to ensure effective and timely 911 call answering and dispatching.